-13.4.3 Testing
+11.3.3 Testing

-- · All complex functionality must be tested. - If some implementation can not be checked through unittest, it should be at least manually run in different systems to assure an expected behaviour.
+- All complex functionality must be tested. - If some implementation can not be checked through unittest, it should be at least manually run in different systems to assure an expected behaviour.

-13.4.4 Continuous Integration
+11.3.4 Continuous Integration

-- We currently run the CI through GitHub Actions/GitLab CI. - Code style conventions are enforced through the use of Flake8, black, isort, and various pre-commit hooks. - Tests are automatically run for all pull requests. - For the simphony-osp code, benchmarks are run after every merge to dev.
+- We currently run the CI through Github Actions/GitLab CI. - Code style conventions are enforced through the use of Flake8, black, isort, and various pre-commit hooks. - Tests are automatically run for all pull requests. - For the OSP-core code, benchmarks are run after every merge to dev.
 Benchmark results are available here.
 The CI will report a failure when a benchmark is 50% slower than in the previous run, in addition to automatically commenting on the commit.